Products To Make Life Easier For Older Adults (Updated 2022)

 Taking Care Anywhere Personal Alarm

-Whether it’s slipping on an uneven pavement or tripping over a rug, falls can happen in and out of the home.
-Personal alarms for the elderly are a great way to help our parents maintain their independence and give us peace of mind.
+Falls prevention is my favourite thing to talk about.
+But let’s be realistic, no matter how aware we are, falls can and do still happen in daily life both in and out of the home.
+That might be slipping on an uneven pavement, tripping over a rug, or being pulled over when walking the dog.
+Personal alarms for the elderly are a great way to help our aging parents maintain their independence and give us peace of mind.

 This Taking Care fall detector alarm (from Which?
 Magazine favourite and Age UK personal alarm provider) offers a way to call for help in an emergency, 24/7 and is location aware so the alarm monitoring system knows where your parent is.